 Project Lead Investigator – Wesley Imms

 Wesley Imms is an Associate Professor in the Melbourne Graduate School of Education, is that Schools Head of Visual Art Education, and its Research Higher Degree Coordinator for Curriculum and Teaching.
-He is the lead Chief Investigator of the ARC Linkage Project Innovative Learning Environments and Teacher Change which will run from 2016-2019, and also leads the Evaluating 21st Century Learning Environments ARC Linkage Project, which is being run from 2013 to 2016.
+He is the lead Chief Investigator of the ARC Linkage Project Innovative Learning Environments and Teacher Change which will run from 2016-2019, and also led the Evaluating 21st Century Learning Environments ARC Linkage Project (2013-2017).
 He has been involved in a range of solo and collaborative projects since 2000 involving approximately $11 million of external funding, has published over 70 peer reviewed articles, chapters, conference papers and books, numerous reports and invited lectures here and overseas.
 He is an experienced educator and is involved teaching subjects spanning visual art curriculum and studio practice, innovative learning spaces, and Masters-level learning spaces capstone and teacher/practitioner subjects, in addition to supervising 19 Doctoral, Master of Education/Philosophy and Master of Teaching honours theses.

 John Hattie is Professor and Director of the Melbourne Education Research Institute at the University of Melbourne and a Chief Investigator for the Science of Learning Research Centre.
 He is the author of over 800 publications and papers, including the influential books Visible Learning and Visible Learning for Teachers.
 He has been involved in numerous national and international research groups and has directed over $57 million in research grants.
 Professor Hattie has held numerous senior appointments and consultative roles including advisor to New Zealand Ministers of Education, the National Board for Professional Teaching Standards in the US, chief moderator of the NZ Performance Based Research Fund, past-president of the International Test Commission and is a Fellow of the Australian Council for Educational Leaders and the American Psychological Association.
 He has held senior roles at The University of Western Australia, University of North Carolina, University of Western Australia and The University of Auckland.
 He was made an officer of the New Zealand Order of Merit in the 2011 Queen’s Birthday Honours, received a Gold medal for contributions to the study of educational administration and leadership by Australian Council for Educational Leaders in 2011, the Hedley Beare Award for Writing in Education by the Australian Council for Educational Leadership in 2010, and a Distinguished Teaching Award at the University of Auckland in 2010.